 Please upload documents in PDF format.
 All correspondence must be in English.
-Please note that if possible it is best to upload all your documents at once.
-Once you submit your application, you will not be able to upload additional materials, only edit the materials that you have already uploaded.
+Please note that if possible, it is best to upload all your documents at once.
+Once you submit your materials, you will not be able to upload additional materials, only edit the materials that you have already uploaded.

 1. Graduate School Application and Application Fee.
 Our department only reviews completed applications submitted through the Graduate School online application process.
 The application fee is required and is non-refundable.
-In a very few circumstances applicants may apply for a fee waiver.
 If you previously applied in a prior academic year, you will need to resubmit your Graduate School application and pay the application fee again.

 Included in the online application is the departmental supplemental application.
 Please indicate your degree option when filling out the supplemental application.

 3. Letters of Recommendation.
 The department requires three letters of recommendation for each applicant.
 Letters should be written in English by people qualified to judge the applicant’s academic ability.
 There are no special forms for this.
-It will be the applicant’s responsibility to contact recommenders and ask them to submit the letters online at the Graduate School application website.
+It will be your responsibility to contact recommenders and ask them to submit the letters online at the Graduate School application website.
 If you are applying for Teaching Assistantship, please make sure that at least one of your letters of recommendation for your graduate school application address your experience teaching.
 If none of the three recommendations address this aspect of your abilities, you may upload one additional letter of recommendation that speaks to your teaching experience.

 7. Transcripts.
 No official transcripts are required as part of the application.
 The Graduate School will send an instructional email request after the program has recommended admission.
 Unofficial transcripts can be scanned and uploaded with your supplemental application.
 International academic records must be in the original language accompanied by an official English translation.

 9. Supplemental Materials.
 If you are applying for Teaching Assistantships in our language courses, you will be asked to submit the following additional materials, in the Supplemental App section: